openfoxwq/openfoxwq/README.md

 Usage and screenshots
 ===

 In order to use `openfoxwq`, you must plug a GUI to it.
 The following screenshots are from the [companion Qt-based client](https://github.com/openfoxwq/openfoxwq_qtclient).
-They are both available together in the [same pre-release](https://github.com/openfoxwq/openfoxwq/releases/tag/v0.1-alpha).
+They are both available together in the releases.

+1. Download both `openfoxwq_wsserver` and `openfoxwq_qtclient` for your target OS from the [Releases](https://github.com/openfoxwq/openfoxwq/releases) page.
+2. If `openfoxwq_wsserver` is not executable, make it executable by running e.g. `chmod a+x ~/Downloads/openfoxwq_wsserver`.
+3. Run `openfoxwq_wsserver`.
+It will stay in background while the client is used.
+4. Run `openfoxwq_qtclient`.
+For OSX users: if it complains about the developer not being identified, go to `System Preferences -> Security and Privacy -> General` and click the `Open Anyway` button.
+5. After closing the client, the server closes automatically, so be sure to run it before running the client again.

 Ubuntu
 ---